4 Reasons to File Your Taxes Early

-Did you know, besides getting your potential refund faster, there are actually several benefits to filing your taxes early?
+Did you know, besides getting your potential tax refund faster, there are several benefits to filing your taxes early?

-With W2’s out the door and tax season officially in full swing, you’re either ready to file your tax return and potentially get a refund or you’re looking at the calendar determining just how long you can put off this tax task.
-Below, you'll find some of the benefits of filing early.
+With W2’s out the door and tax season officially in full swing, you’re either ready to file your tax return or you’re looking at the calendar determining just how long you can put off this tax task.
+If you’re tax procrastination camp, the points below may convince you to file earlier.

 While April 15th feels far away, that looming tax filing deadline will be here before we know it.
 On paper, tax season appears to have plenty of time, but if you need help or drag your feet getting documents around, you could have a hard time filing on time.
 If you go to a tax professional to get help with taxes, scheduling an appointment is going to be much more difficult the closer we get to the deadline.
-When we recently spoke to CPA and SurePayroll customer, Matthew Weissman, he advised getting an appointment on the books by middle to end of February.
+When we spoke to CPA and SurePayroll customer, Matthew Weissman, he advised getting an appointment on the books by the middle to the end of February.
 This will give you, and your tax preparer, plenty of time to iron out important details and get your tax return filed sooner.
+That earlier appointment time can also come in handy in the event you make a mistake.
+This leads us to our second benefit of filing early.

-Taxes are stressful enough.
-Putting them off until the last minute and paying even more money in late fees for not getting them done on time just adds to that stress.
-Plus with point number one, waiting to file can cause you to run into issues that are out of your control – like the availability of tax professionals.
-Ideally, preparing for tax season will take place before the season actually begins.
-Little things like keeping receipts can be done throughout the year and will save you plenty of time and headaches when you’re searching for a receipt for something that happened early on in the previous year.
-Another way to reduce stress is to plan to file an extension.
-In our interview with Matthew Weissman, he acknowledged that just because this is the time of year to file taxes, doesn’t mean it’s the best time for you or your small business.
+In the midst of tax season, one way to reduce stress is to plan to file an extension.
+In our previously mentioned interview with Matthew Weissman, he acknowledged that just because this is the time of year to file taxes, doesn’t mean it’s the best time for you or your small business.
 This could be your business’s busy season, or you may find yourself dealing with unavoidable personal issues.
-For those reasons, if you aren’t in the headspace to properly file your taxes, choosing to file an extension is a great idea to buy you a little extra time, as long as you are aware of that deadline and don’t miss it when it approaches.
+For those reasons, if you aren’t in the headspace to properly file your taxes, choosing to file a tax extension is a great idea to buy you a little extra time, as long as you are aware of that deadline and don’t miss it when it approaches.

 Hackers and identity thieves are everywhere.
-With important numbers such as your Social Security Number and bank account floating around, tax season is a time when thieves are on the hunt for identify theft.
-For the 2016 filing season, the IRS stopped 787,000 confirmed identity theft returns, which totaled more than $4 billion.
+With important numbers such as your Social Security Number and bank account floating around, tax season is a time when hackers are on the hunt for identify theft.
 When you file your taxes sooner, you can avoid somebody trying to steal your identity and claim on your behalf.
 Since you will already be in the system as processing a refund, or already have the refund, if somebody tries to file under your name, the system will kick them out.
 Today there are many different types of tax scams, and they can carry on long past tax season.
 The IRS has a Tax Scams/Consumer Alerts page that gives you more information on various scams.

-While there are many benefits to filing taxes early, there is one more thing you should keep in mind – don’t file early if you’re not prepared.
+While there are many benefits to filing taxes early, there is one more thing you should keep in mind; don’t file early if you’re not prepared.
 It won’t do you any good filing early if you aren’t sure you have all of the proper information you need.
 Rushing also leads to mistakes that you could avoid if you slow down.
 Take the time that you need to get tax filing done right, even if that takes the form of an extension.

 Related blog posts